Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Vector Lorenz Map

-The \cite{gastwirth:1971} formulation of the Lorenz curve for a scalar allocation relies on the quantile function.
-Let~$Y$ be a scalar allocation with mean~$1$ and cumulative distribution function~$F_Y$.
-Then~$V:=F_Y(Y)\sim U[0,1]$ is the rank of individuals in the distribution.
-The value~$L_Y(q)$ at rank~$q$ of the Lorenz curve associated with allocation~$Y$ is the cumulative share of individuals with rank~$V\leq q$.
-Hence
+The Lorenz curve was originally proposed in \cite{lorenz:1905} to provide a graphical representation of inequality of distribution of a single resource.
+Let~$Y$ be a random variable on~$\mathbb R_+$ with cumulative distribution function~$F_Y$, which represents the allocation of a resource in a population.
+The population is modeled as the continuum~$[0,1]$.

+The Lorenz curve is traditionally defined as the set of points in~$[0,1]^2$, parameterized by~$y$, with coordinates where~$\mu_Y$ is the expectation of~$Y$.
+See for instance page~149 of \cite{arnold:2018:book}. \cite{gastwirth:1971} points out that the Lorenz curve is given by the graph of the map on~$[0,1]$

+where~$F^{-1}(v):=\inf\{y: v\leq F_Y(y)\}$ is the traditional quantile function.
+Formulation~(\ref{eq:scalar}) provides a closed form expression and simple interpretation: For each proportion~$q\in[0,1]$, the Lorenz map gives the cumulative share of the resource held by the poorest proportion~$q$ of the population.
+This relies on the well known fact that the quantile function~$F_Y^{-1}$ is the only increasing function such that for any uniformly distributed random variable~$V$ on~$[0,1]$, $F_Y^{-1}(V)$ is distributed identically to~$Y$.
+Hence, integrating~$F_Y^{-1}$ from~$0$ to~$q$ and normalizing produces the cumulative share held by the individuals ranked below~$q$.

+Conversely, when~$F_Y$ admits a density, the probability integral transform~$V:=F_Y(Y)$ produces a uniformly distributed random variable~$V$ on~$[0,1]$, which preserves the ranks of individuals in the population.
+This holds because~$F_Y$ is an increasing map.
+Hence, the probability integral transform removes cardinal information (by producing a uniformly distributed outcome), while preserving ordinal information (by keeping the rank order of individuals in the population).
+The probability integral transform~$V:=F_Y(Y)$ is the rank associated with allocation~$Y$.

+If~$F_Y$ is not continuous, then~$F_Y(Y)$ is no longer uniformly distributed (positive masses of individuals have identical ranks).
+However, it is still the case that for any uniformly distributed random variable~$V$ on~$[0,1]$, $F_Y^{-1}(V)=\inf\{y: V\leq F_Y(y)\}$ is distributed identically to~$Y$.
+Hence, the closed form solution for the Lorenz map~(\ref{eq:scalar}) still holds with the same interpretation: Integrating~$F_Y^{-1}$ from~$0$ to~$q$ and normalizing still produces the cumulative share held by the individuals ranked below~$q$.

-To analyze inequality in allocation~$X$, we can first look at inequality in each marginal allocation~$X_1$ and~$X_2$, using the Lorenz curves~$L_1:=L_{X_1}$ and~$L_2:=L_{X_2}$.
+Consider now an allocation~$X:=(X_1,\ldots,X_d)$ of~$d$ resources in the population.
+To analyze inequality in allocation~$X$, we can first look at inequality in each marginal allocation~$X_1,\ldots,X_d$, using the univariate Lorenz curves~$L_1:=L_{X_1},\ldots,L_d:=L_{X_d}$.
 However, this strategy disregards the effect of dependence.
-The latter is relevant to inequality, as can be trivially illustrated by the fact that for given wealth and income marginal allocations, the co-monotonic allocation (the wealthier individuals have higher incomes) is more unequal than the admittedly unrealistic counter-monotonic allocation (the wealthier individuals have lower income).
-In section~\ref{sec:CIT}, we discuss an example of such a comparison.
-In this example, an allocation where the first half of the population holds all the resources is compared with an allocation where the first half of the population holds the totality of the first resource, while the second half of the population holds the totality of the second resource.
+The latter is relevant to inequality, as can be trivially illustrated by the fact that for given wealth and income marginal allocations, the comonotonic allocation (the wealthier individuals have higher income) is more unequal than the admittedly unrealistic counter-monotonic allocation (the wealthier individuals have lower income).